ssfsx17/sky-islands/core.md

 - Reaction
 - Reserves 1 AP
-- When you take more than 1 elemental damage, you perform an Elemental Techs technique at the enemy who caused the damage, spending double the Energy but also adding your Power Level to the damage.
+- When you take more than 1 elemental damage, you perform an Elemental Energy Techs technique at the enemy who caused the damage, spending double the Energy but also adding your Power Level to the damage.

 **Elemental Ball**: